maryrosecook/coquette/README.md

 * `pos`: the top left corner of the entity, e.g.: `{ x: 10, y: 20 }`.
 * `size`: the size of the entity, e.g.: `{ x: 50, y: 30 }`.
-* `boundingBox`: the shape that best approximates the shape of the entity, either `coquette.collider.RECTANGLE` or `coquette.collider.CIRCLE`.
+* `boundingBox`: the shape that best approximates the shape of the entity, either `c.collider.RECTANGLE` or `c.collider.CIRCLE`.

 And, optionally, these methods:

 * `collision(other, type)`: called when the entity collides with another entity.
 Takes `other`, the other entity involved in the collision.
-Takes `type`, which will be `coquette.collider.INITIAL`, if the entities were not colliding in the previous tick, or `coquette.collider.SUSTAINED`, if the entities were colliding in the previous tick.
+Takes `type`, which will be `c.collider.INITIAL`, if the entities were not colliding in the previous tick, or `c.collider.SUSTAINED`, if the entities were colliding in the previous tick.
 * `uncollision(other)`: called when the entity stops colliding with another entity.
 Takes `other`, the other entity involved in the collision.

 e.g.: